NWSF Information

 Please consider registering online to ensure we receive your registration before the event.
 Thank you!

-Join us for Northwoods Starfest (NWSF), August 18-20, 2023 at Hobbs Observatory, located in the Beaver Creek Reserve (BCR) four miles north of Fall Creek, Wisconsin.
+Join us for Northwoods Starfest (NWSF), September 11-13, 2026, at Hobbs Observatory, located in the Beaver Creek Reserve (BCR), four miles north of Fall Creek, Wisconsin.

 Child (under 5) No charge